Detailed Statistics from the 'Get Data Out' programme > Data

 The Get Data Out programme partitions diagnoses of cancer into many small groups, where each group contains approximately 100 people with the same characteristics.

 The grouping process can be imagined as a rooted branching tree, where the first node is the group 'all tumours', and each branch point divides by a dimension of interest (e.g. age, region, sex).
 If a node contains too few tumours then it cannot be divided further without making groups of less than 100, and so the tree terminates there.
 If the node has enough tumours it branches again by the next dimension of interest.
 We have visualised the trees for each tumour type, and you can view them on the pages dedicated to each tumour type.

-Currently the Get Data Out programme has grouped five tumour types.
-These groupings are explained in more detail in the documents below:
+The Get Data Out tumour groupings are explained in more detail in the documents below:

 - Brain, meningeal and other primary CNS tumours grouping

 - Ovarian, fallopian tube and primary peritoneal carcinomas grouping

 - Pancreatic grouping